 Potted trees have healthier root systems, which ensure that your plants quickly get established and take off.
 If you are planning on waiting a few days before planting your potted tree, make sure that you water your tree daily in the pot.

 Mulch is a valuable resource for Colorado gardens, having so many benefits for your newly planted trees.
-Mulch insulates the soil helping to provide a buffer from heat and cold temperatures.
+Mulch insulates the soil, helping to provide a buffer from hot and cold temperatures.
 Mulch also retains water helping to keep the roots moist and keeps weeds out, preventing root competition.
 It reduces soil compaction and will even reduce lawn mower damage.
 By mulching your newly planted tree 2-4” deep around the root ball, you are giving it extra help in the growing process.

 As its name suggests, root stimulator helps a plant to develop strong, healthy root systems.
 The stronger the roots, the healthier your plant will be.
 Unlike powdered rooting hormones, root stimulating liquids are meant to support existing roots, rather than encouraging new roots to form.